varabyte/kobweb/README.md

 ## Download the Kobweb binary

-Our binary artifact is hosted on github.
+Our binary artifact is hosted on GitHub.
 To download latest:

 ```bash
 $ cd /path/to/applications